ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-appauth/README.md

 AppAuthJS is a new library that (as of this writing) does not have any releases.
 To build it as done for this example, you will need to check out the project locally from https://github.com/openid/AppAuth-JS/.
 Once checked out, you can build the stand-alone library like so:

+1. `npm install`
-1. `npm run-script compile`
+2. `npm run-script compile`
-2. `browserify --s AppAuth -o appAuth.js built/index.js`
+3. `browserify --s AppAuth -o appAuth.js built/index.js`

 This produces a file similar to the one shipped in this example under "/appAuth.js".